Tokyo 2020 CEO says Tokyo Olympics will create model for pandemic Games

 Organisers on Thursday there would be no spectators in host city Tokyo as a resurgent coronavirus forced Prime Minister Yoshihide Suga to declare a state of emergency in the capital that will run throughout the Games.
 Most events outside Tokyo will also take place without spectators.

-Speaking on the same program as Muto, Chief Cabinet Secretary Katsunobu Kato and the country's top health adviser, Shigeru Omi, urged people stay home during the games.
+Speaking on the same programme as Muto, Chief Cabinet Secretary Katsunobu Kato and the country's top health adviser, Shigeru Omi, urged people stay home during the games.

 "We would ask people to support athletes from home," Kato said.